Center for Health & Wellness

 Get your flu shot at the CHW!
 All undergraduate students, plus graduate students enrolled in Aetna Student Health Insurance or who have paid the health fee, are eligible.
 Vaccines are available while supplies last and cost $30, which automatically gets billed to your student account.
-Clinics will be held at the following times:

 Emerson College and the CHW are committed to providing students, parents, and the Emerson community with updated information as the flu season progresses.
 We strive to minimize the risk of infection on campus by following the guidelines for colleges and universities promoted by the Center for Disease Control (CDC), Massachusetts Department of Public Health (MDPH), and the Boston Public Health Commission (BPHC).
 We encourage you to practice healthy habits and we seek your partnership in combating this public health threat.
 Your health and wellness determines the health and wellness of the Emerson community.